+Practising Mindfulness on a daily basis has the potential to bring about increased self awareness, mental stillness, calm and a mechanism to disengage from negative thoughts.
 Mindfulness is a conscious moment to moment awareness, cultivated by systematically paying attention on purpose and being an impartial witness to your own experience (Kabat-Zinn, 1994, 2004).
-Practicing Mindfulness on a daily basis has the potential to bring about increased self awareness, mental stillness, calm and a mechanism to disengage from negative thoughts.
-Mindfulness involves intentionally bringing one’s attention to the internal and external experiences occurring in the present moment (Baer, 2003).
-So mindfulness is about bringing ones own awareness to what is being experienced and paying full attention to that immediate experience in the present moment.
-The Mindfulness that Kabat-Zinn (2004) promotes in his Mindfulness-based stress reduction program (MBSR) is underpinned by the following seven attitudes:
+It involves intentionally bringing one’s attention to the internal experiences (thoughts, feelings, emotions and bodily sensations) and external experiences (sights, sounds, etc) occurring in the present moment (Baer, 2003).
+The Mindfulness that Kabat-Zinn (2004) promotes in his mindfulness-based stress reduction program is underpinned by the following seven attitudes:

-The link below provides a 25 minute guidance recording which you can use to support your mindfulness practice.
-It can be used as part of relaxation techniques for anxiety.
-It can also be used as part of your relaxation techniques for sleep.
+The link below provides a 25 minute guidance recording which can be used to support mindfulness practise.
+It can also be used as an aid to alleviate anxiety, and has been reported to promote restful sleep.

-Please ensure you are not driving a vehicle or operating machinery while listening to the recording.
+**Please ensure you are not driving or operating machinery while listening to the recording.